 3.24.
 When establishing the ITV, we took into account the results of the forensic investigation conducted by our independent consultant GT.
 They assessed the level of contingency, as a proportion of total costs, and found it reasonable once the Developer proposed a reduction from £25m to £5m.
-However, GT was unable to substantiate the basis of the contingency calculation and its monetary value.
-We expect developers to share the full breakdown of contingency, which we noted would be scrutinised at the FTV stage to assess the contingency submitted (if any).
+However, GT was unable to substantiate the basis of the contingency calculation and its monetary value as the Developer declined to share the full breakdown of the individual components of the provision.
+We expect developers to share the full breakdown, which we noted would be scrutinised at the FTV stage to assess the contingency submitted (if any).
 GT found that all other costs in the CAT were appropriately stated.